RedLanternTech/RLT_TechBook/Linux/x240touchpad.md

 In PopOS, run the command `sudo kernelstub -a "psmouse.synaptics_intertouch=0"`

-In Fedora Atomic based distros, run `sudo rpm-ostree sudo rpm-ostree kargs --editor`.
+In Fedora Atomic based distros, run `sudo rpm-ostree kargs --editor`.
 This will bring up the editor, at the end of the link of arguments already there, add `psmouse.synaptics_intertouch=0`

 Sources for info: